-Each local authority must make a written record of the composition of its schools forum detailing the numbers of schools members and by which group or sub group they were elected, the number of academies members and the number of non-schools members, their terms of office, how they were chosen and whom they represent.
+Each local authority must make a written record of the composition of its schools forum detailing the numbers of schools members and by which group or sub group they were elected, the number of academies members and the number of non schools members, their terms of office, how they were chosen and whom they represent.
 This record should also indicate the term of office for schools and academies members.
 Any vacancies arising during the 4 year term of appointment, will be appointed for the remainder of that term of office.
-As advised in the Education Funding Agency's 'School' Forums: operational and good practice guide tor local authorities and members and the number of schools and academies and member of school's forums: operational and good practice guide tor local authorities and members of schools and academies and the number of schools and academies and the school's forums: operational and good practice guide tor local authorities and members of schools and academies and the school's forum sc
+As advised in the Education Funding Agency's 'Schools' Forums: Operational and good practice guide for local authorities and members of Strong Forums, 'Such advised in the Education Funding Agency's 'Schools' Forums: Operational and good practice guide for local authorities and members of Strong Forums, 'Such advised in the Education Funding Agency's 'Schools' Forums: Operational and good practice guide for local authorities and members of Strong Forums, 'Such advised in the Education Funding Agency's 'Schools' Forums: Operational and good practice guide for local authorities and members of the composition of its schools forum academies members.
+Any vacancies arising for the properties of the composition of its schools forum academies members.
+Any vacancies arising for the properties of the properties of